It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: Why are people concerned about HB 300?

 Supporters falsely present the bill as a civil rights measure.
-However, experiences from other states suggest it will be interpreted broadly, affecting schools, healthcare, religious freedom, privacy, and free speech.
+However, experiences from other states show us how far-reaching its impact will be, affecting schools, healthcare, religious freedom, privacy, and free speech.

 HB 300 is not just a policy debate happening in Harrisburg.
 It is a proposal that could reshape how Pennsylvanians live, work, speak, and raise their families.

-Pennsylvania has long valued both fairness and freedom.
-The challenge before lawmakers is whether HB 300 preserves that balance or disrupts it.
 Now is the time to ask questions, seek clarity, and make your voice heard.
-The decisions made today will shape the Commonwealth for years to come.
+The decisions made today will shape the Commonwealth and our communities for years to come.

 Header Photo: Lorie Smith, owner and founder of 303 Creative.
 Photo credit: Alliance Defending Freedom